The Most Spectacular Holiday Light Displays in and Around NYC

 The Garabedian family is in the dress-making biz, so they fashion all of the mannequins' outfits themselves.
 They've been setting up this huge display since 1974 as a gift for their neighbors who did some sort of unnamed good deed for them back in the day.
 They wouldn't even reveal the secret to The New York Times!

-As an added bonus, many other homes in the area are decorated for the season too, although none as elaborately.
-And a tip: If you decide to visit the Christmas House, bring a little cash with you.
+As an added bonus, a few other homes in the area are decorated for the season too, although none anywhere near as elaborately.
+If you decide to visit the Christmas House, bring a little cash with you.
 Most visitors end up tossing donations over the fence, which the Garabedians reportedly give to nearby Immaculate Conception Church.